cara-tm/simple-tooltips/README.md

 ## Limitations and browser bugs noticed

-* Edge browser (and old WebKit engines) underlines the tooltips content for links with a "text-decoration" rule (without possible corrections): https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/13140617/
+* <del>Edge browser (and old WebKit engines) underlines the tooltips content for links with a "text-decoration" rule (without possible corrections): https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/13140617/</del>.
-* Edge browser shrinks tooltips with links surrounding long sentences.
-Solution: reduice the links length.
+* <del>Edge browser shrinks tooltips with links surrounding long sentences.
+Solution: reduice the links length</del>.
-* For links with a `table-cell` or `table-row` display, the tooltips are shown full width (according to their parents).
-Solution: change the tooltip's `display` and `width` properties (ex. `.parent .link [class^=tooltip]:after {display: table;min-width: auto}`).
+* <del>For links with a `table-cell` or `table-row` display, the tooltips are shown full width (according to their parents).
+Solution: change the tooltip's `display` and `width` properties (ex. `.parent .link [class^=tooltip]:after {display: table;min-width: auto}`)</del>.
+* Some old Webkit engine browsers keep tooltips text content underlined.
+The only solution consists to apply the CSS property `text-decoration: none` onto the links.

+## RTL languages

+The CSS file provided adapts the position of little arrow for right to left reading languages (based on the `<html dir="">` tag).

 ## Demos